opensquare-network/paid-qa/README.md

 ## backend-common

-This package maintains the common DB model and business logic shared by `server` and `scan` pakcage.
+This package maintains the common database models and business logics shared by `server` and `scan` packages.

 ## common

-This package maintains the common UI utilities.
-Used by `site` package.
+This package maintains the common UI utilities, used by `site` package.

 ## spec